URGENT CARE FOR PANIC

 - Sensations of an anxiety or panic attack coming on.

 Then acknowledge it and deliberately label it.
 You don’t cause panic by labeling it, but acknowledging is a crucial first step toward relief.
 “Acknowledging” means “letting ourselves know”; and knowledge is a powerful antidote to fear.
-Say to yourself, “I’m beginning to feel panicky”, “My anxiety’s kicking up”, or “I might have a panic attack.”
+It is decentering – seeing your thoughts and feelings as temporary events that aren’t actually part of you and aren’t necessarily truly reflecting reality.
+So say to yourself, “I’m beginning to feel panicky”, “My anxiety’s kicking up”, or “I might have a panic attack.”

 Photo Credits: “Audrey Hepburn in Charade, posted in Wikimedia.org/wikipedia/commons”